mindspore-ai/graphlearning/README.md

 ### System Environment Information Confirmation

-- Ensure that the hardware platform is GPU under the Linux system.
+- Ensure that the hardware platform is the Linux system, Windows and Mac are not supported.
 - Refer to [MindSpore Installation Guide](https://www.mindspore.cn/install/en) to complete the installation of MindSpore, which requires at least version 1.6.1.
 - For other dependencies, please refer